 The programs are listed in alphabetical order.
 Please read carefully the eligibility criteria to determine if you qualify.

 Comparative Perspectives on Chinese Culture and Society: The principal organizer must be affiliated with a university or research institution and must hold a PhD.
-There are no restrictions as to citizenship of participants or location of the project; however, it is expected that scholars from academic institutions in Taiwan will participate in conferences, workshops, and planning meetings.
+Activities proposed must include at least one scholar with an affiliation, a long-term regular research or teaching appointment in Taiwan.
+Otherwise, there are no restrictions as to citizenship of participants or location of the project.

 With funding from the Chiang Ching-kuo Foundation for International Scholarly Exchange, ACLS administers a program supporting conferences and publications on "Comparative Perspectives on Chinese Culture and Society."
 This program awards funds to support planning meetings, workshops, and/or conferences leading to publication of scholarly volumes.

 Frederick Burkhardt Residential Fellowships for Recently Tenured Scholars: An applicant must be employed in a tenured position at a degree-granting academic institution in the United States, remaining so for the duration of the fellowship.
 US citizenship or permanent residency is not required.

 With the generous assistance of The Andrew W. Mellon Foundation, these fellowships support long-term, ambitious projects in the humanities and related social sciences.

 Getty/ACLS Postdoctoral Fellowships in the History of Art: This program for early career scholars in the field of art history is open to all applicants with PhDs conferred within the past six years, regardless of citizenship, country of residency, or institutional affiliation.